-- Agencies are responsible for complying with Memoranda of Understanding (MOUs) and Agreements within their respective jurisdictions. - Authorized representatives of agencies participating in this plan have the authority to request the use of equipment, including systems and mobile assets, in accordance with Standard Operating Procedures (SOPs). - Where applicable, agencies will be responsible for consistently maintaining, testing, and exercising connectivity to ensure interoperable communications.

-Incident Commanders retain the authority to decide how to utilize interoperable communications.
+- Agencies are responsible for complying with MOUs and Agreements within their respective jurisdictions. - Authorized representatives of agencies participating in this plan have the authority to request the use of equipment, including systems and mobile assets, in accordance with Standard Operating Procedures (SOPs). - Where applicable, agencies will be responsible for consistently maintaining, testing, and exercising connectivity to interoperable communications. - Incident Commanders retain the right to decide how to utilize interoperable communications.

-1.2 Prioritization and Shared Use of Interoperability Assets
+1.2 Prioritization and Shared Use of Divisional Interoperability Assets